edwinwebb/pixi-seed/README.md

 * `npm start` - Build and start the app in development mode at http://localhost:8080
 * `npm run build` - Run a production build, outputs to ./build/
 * `npm run lint` - Lint your code
+* `npm run reactman` - Generate code for a DisplayObject or Store

 ## Static assets